90zGeneral/WDI-Project-1/connect4.md

-JS File
-1. create the board as a 2D array with columns and rows cell - is occupied board game
+create a nested array with each cell - 42 a